kshehata/Mac-Cpp-Quickstart/README.md

 * [Crypto++](https://www.cryptopp.com/) as an example dependency library

 The sample code here will just read in two strings containing long hex numbers and calculate the xor of them.
 It uses Crypto++ for decoding and encoding the strings, mainly to demonstrate how to use a separate library.
 It'll also show how to use googletest for unit tests.

+# Mac vs Other Platforms

+After writing this, I've realized that this setup _should_ work on pretty much all platforms.
+The only thing that's platform-specific is the installation of the dev tools, CMake, and Conan.
+If you install those three (easy on Linux, should be doable on Windows with Microsoft's Visual Studios or some other C++ compiler available), then Step 3 onwards is the same.

 # Assumptions